-Part-Time Weekend Programs in Bedford, Fall River, and Cape Cod
+Part-Time Weekend Programs in Bedford, Cape Cod & Fall River

-With over thirty years of off-campus teaching experience using the cohort model of graduate education, our Off-Campus Program brings the BU School of Social Work curriculum to students in three Massachusetts sites through a part-time, weekend-based option.
-Your entire degree is completed at the off-campus site.
+With over thirty years of off-campus teaching experience using the cohort model of graduate education, our Off-Campus Master of Social Work (MSW) Program brings the BU School of Social Work curriculum to students in three Massachusetts sites through a part-time, weekend-based option.

 Our current Off-Campus Program sites are:

 - Cape Cod (Barnstable) – Blended (in-person/online) format, offered every other year